 Exeter Airport opening times

-The airport operates seven days a week, with terminal opening hours linked to the first and last flight of the day.
+The airport operates seven days a week, with terminal opening hours aligned with the first and last flights of the day.
 In general, Exeter Airport opening times run from about 04:00 to 22:30, though this varies seasonally.
 Passengers should arrive at least 2 hours before their scheduled departure.
 Check the Exeter Airport website for live updates.

 Exeter Airport news and sustainability